jfolz/simplejpeg/README.rst

   must support the buffer protocol and be writable, e.g., numpy ndarray or bytearray;
   use decode_jpeg_header to find out required minimum size
+- strict:
+  if True, raise ValueError for recoverable errors;
+  default True
 - returns: image as ``numpy.ndarray``